 - 1 tablespoon loose leaf Earl Grey Tea or 1 teabag

-- 1 teaspoon culinary lavender buds
+- 1 teaspoon organic dried lavender flowers

-- 1 cup warm milk of choice, plant based or other works (it helps to deepen the flavor and produces a crusty outer layer)
+- 1 cup warm milk of choice plant based or other works (it helps to deepen the flavor and produces a crusty outer layer)

 - 1 teaspoon apple cider vinegar